Sean Penn premieres love letter to Ukraine at Berlin fest

 'Vital and vain'

-The film's title comes from a scene in Zelensky's hit comedy show "Servant of the People" in which he tells his young son that he will protect him from any threat using his "superpower" -- his love for his family.
+The film's title comes from a scene in Zelensky's hit comedy show "Servant of the People" in which he tells his young son that he will protect him from "bad guys" using his "superpower" -- his love for his family.

 But it is also an ironic reference to the United States and Russia.
 Penn argues that Ukraine could be now seen as "the better us" -- a new global beacon for freedom and democracy.

-"Growing up in the United States -- this won't be news to you -- we are born with a misguided sense of exceptionalism," Penn said.
+"Growing up in the United States -- this won't be news to you -- we are born with a misguided sense of exceptionalism," Penn told reporters.

-He said that while America was now riven with political and cultural strife, he found in Ukraine "absolute unity pursuing all those things that without which life is not worth living".
+While America is now riven with political and cultural strife, he found in Ukraine "absolute unity".

 "These people are doing what they have to do simply because they love their country and they love each other," he said.

-"So the lesson is simple and we should we should all honour them by doing our best to follow it."
+"So the lesson is simple and we should all honour them by doing our best to follow it."

-He called for the West to step up its military support for Ukraine.
+The West, he said, now had an obligation to step up its military support.

 "The most significant humanitarian response that can happen right now is the delivery and supply of long-range precision missiles," Penn said.

-Initial reviews of the film were mixed, with The Hollywood Reporter calling the project "both vital and vain".
+Initial reviews were mixed, with The Hollywood Reporter calling the project "both vital and vain".

-"It would be easy to write the whole thing off as one big and slightly dangerous vanity project, but let's be honest: This war concerns all of us, and the actor is doing all he can to help the good guys," its reviewer Jordan Mintzer wrote.
+"It would be easy to write the whole thing off as one big and slightly dangerous vanity project, but let's be honest: This war concerns all of us, and the actor is doing all he can to help the good guys."

-"Superpower" is running out of competition at the Berlin film festival, Europe's first major cinema showcase of the year.
-The 11-day event is spotlighting Ukraine with a series of new documentaries and feature films.
+"Superpower" is running out of competition at the Berlin film festival, which is spotlighting Ukraine with a series of new documentaries and feature films.

 © 2023 AFP